Abdul-Mohaimin-099/Student-Record-Management-System/README.md

 # Student-Record-Management-System
-This is a Database management system project, coded in C++,SQL and used Xampp
+This is a Database management system project, coded in PHP ,SQL and used Xampp